The Ottawa Hospital Master Plan

 It is a design which is functionally turned inward having to be constantly explained to the citizens of this city rather than reinforcing a pride in our healthcare system and those that work in it.

-BG! almost 3 years ago
+BG! about 3 years ago

 The Experimental Farm is protected against development of any kind.
 Period.
 The hospital is not permitted.
 But, even more obviously, the three or more mixed use (condo) buildings are absolutely unnecessary and not permitted.